Want to save this?

 Instructions

-• Fill a large pot with about 6 quarts of water and bring to a boil.
+• Fill a large pot with 6 quarts water and bring to a boil.

 • While the tomatoes are cooking, cut the salmon into strips about 1/4 inch thick and 1 1/2 inches long.

-• When the tomato liquid has evaporated, add about 2 tablespoons salt to the boiling pasta water and then add the farfalle.
+• When the tomato liquid has evaporated, add about 2 tablespoons salt to the boiling pasta water and then add the 1 pound farfalle, penne, or fusilli.
 Stir well and cook until al dente.

-• While the farfalle is cooking, add the salmon to the tomatoes, season with salt, and add the cream.
-Coarsely chop or rip the basil and add it to the skillet.
+• Coarsely chop or rip the 6 to 8 basil leaves and add them to the skillet.
 Cook until the cream has thickened and reduced by about 1/3, 2 to 3 minutes.

-• When the farfalle is done, drain well, toss it with the salmon sauce, and serve at once.
+• When the pasta is done, drain well, toss it with the salmon sauce, and serve at once.

 Adapted From